Fleet Updates

 To do this, we provide the ability to apply a user-provided set of labels and/or annotations to the Allocated

-update occurs that updates its GameServer
+GameServers when a Fleet update occurs that updates its GameServer template, or generally

 This provides two useful capabilities: